CoderMrB/Rock-paper-scissors/README.md

 It wont win any awards for styling or gameplay!
 But I'm pleased that I got to grips with media query to make the page presentable on vertical mobile and on desktop, with the use of JS to update elements and textcontent via the DOM, and that it's a real live site that anyone can visit!

+Screenshots of the app running on desktop and mobile:

 <div style=display:flex align="center">
 <img src="https://github.com/CoderMrB/Rock-paper-scissors/blob/main/images/Laptoplanding.png" width="50%" height="50%" alt="image of landing page on laptop"/>